Bhavna-Sharma/Sudo_Change_Lane_Game/README.md

 2. Developing your characters as binary maps by using demo code to move around the screen.
 3. Develpong pseudo code
 4. Preparing Game Engine
-5. leading into switch mode
+5. Preapring Pixels Divsion for every character.
+6.